omahs/madara/README.md

 ### Node

-Madara node expose a number of capabilities:
+Madara node exposes a number of capabilities:

 - Networking: Substrate nodes use the [`libp2p`](https://libp2p.io/) networking stack to allow the nodes in the network to communicate with one another.